EliAndrewC/l7r/setting/l7r.md

 Interestingly, Jama no Kohaku Jin told the PCs during a previous campaign that removing one's heart does not grant immortality, and that instead it is the mastery of one's fears, desires, and regrets which does that.
 He indicated that the removal of the heart helps you attain this mastery, but that most who perform the ritual are still mortal and their removed heart will stop beating when their body dies.
 Jin claimed that there is some amount of life extension and resistance to wounds and age and sickness which is granted by the ritual, but that the common beliefs about heart-removal are mistaken.
 This was already alluded to above - the common belief is that bloodspeakers attain immortality by removing their hearts and keeping them somewhere safe, but in actuality it is about mastering their fears, desires, and regrets.

 After Iuchiban's defeat, while Jama Suru proceeded to recruit and gain power from noble samurai, Jama Kohaku recruited peasants.
-He is known to have personally sought out countryside tsukai and from all over the Empire and taught them how to conceal the Shadowlands taint, allowing them to expand their covens and migrate from the countryside into larger cities without being found.
+He is known to have personally sought out countryside tsukai from all over the Empire and taught them how to conceal the Shadowlands taint, allowing them to expand their covens and migrate from the countryside into larger cities without being found.
 Because of his focus on evangelism to the peasantry, more bloodspeaker covens broken up by Witch Hunters have been linked to Kohaku than any other bloodspeaker.

 When a powerful oni lord known as The Maw gathered an army within the Shadowlands, it was Kohaku who combined explosives with powerful maho to blast a hole in the Kaiu Wall, allowing the Maw to invade the Empire.
 Even worse, Kohaku diverted a Shadowlands river through the opened hole in the Kaiu wall, flooding and tainting the Hiruma countryside, which ultimately prevented the Crab from reclaiming Hiruma castle after the Maw was defeated at the Battle of Cresting Wave.